- Municipal Court

-The Llano Municipal Court now offers eCourt Appearance, which allows defendants to handle court cases (see requirements below) via a video conference with the Judge through the use of ZOOM on either your computer or wireless device.
+The Llano Municipal Court continues to provide eCourt Appearances, which allows defendants to handle court cases (see requirements below) via a video conference with the Judge through the use of ZOOM on either your computer or wireless device, such as a tablet or a smart phone.

 eCourt courtrooms are the same as in-person courtrooms